Sreethar170/Accident-Detection-System-for-Smart-City/README.md

 # 🚗 Accident Detection System for Smart City

-A **Zone-Level Real-Time Accident Detection System** designed to improve emergency response efficiency and road safety.
-This IoT-based solution integrates **GPS**, **mass-type sensors**, and **networked communication towers** (similar to Jio/BSNL) to detect vehicle accidents, provide driver assistance, and transmit critical alerts to nearby zone headquarters.
+A **Zone-Level Real-Time Accident Detection System** designed to improve road safety and emergency response in smart cities.
+This IoT-based project uses sensors, GPS, wireless communication, and simulated telecom towers to detect accidents, alert zone headquarters, and assist emergency response teams with real-time information.

 ---

 ## 🔍 Project Overview

-This system is designed for use in smart cities where vehicle safety, real-time accident reporting, and faster emergency services are crucial.
+This system detects vehicle collisions, provides a grace period for drivers to cancel false alerts, and sends detailed emergency data to the zone headquarters if necessary.
+Upon confirmation from HQ, the system provides ambulance ETA and distance back to the vehicle using display or audio.

+---

 ### ✅ Key Features

 - **Accident Detection:** Uses a mass-type sensor to detect collision impact.
 - **Smart Delay Mechanism:**
   - A 1-minute timer starts after an accident.
-  - Voice alert prompts the driver.
+  - A voice alert prompts the driver.
-  - If the driver is conscious, they can cancel the alert using a stop button.
+  - The driver can cancel the alert using a stop button if they are conscious.
 - **Automatic Alert System:**
-  - If not cancelled, alert is sent via network (tower-based or GPS).
+  - If not cancelled, an alert is sent via the simulated tower (nRF24L01) network.
-  - Zone HQ receives detailed accident data.
+  - The alert reaches the zone HQ with detailed information.
+- **Ambulance Distance & ETA Display:**
+  - Once the HQ accepts the alert, it sends ambulance dispatch data back to the vehicle.
+  - **Ambulance Distance** and **Estimated Time of Arrival (ETA)** are:
+    - **Displayed** on an LCD or serial monitor.
+    - Optionally **announced** via voice/audio module.
-- **Fallback Mechanism:** If GPS fails, the system uses tower ID (Cell ID) for location identification.
+- **Fallback Location:** If GPS fails, Cell ID (Tower ID) is used to approximate location.
+- **Voice Feedback:** Audio instructions and alerts help ensure clarity in emergency situations.

 ---